-The Gigabit Ethernet LAN ports (located beside the COM Port2) have two LEDs.
+The Gigabit Ethernet LAN ports (located beside Fan5 & Fan6) has two LEDs.
 The yellow LED indicates activity while the other LED may be green, orange or off to indicate the speed of the connection.
 See the table at right for the functions associated with the second LED.